 - Internal appeals – Employees at the insurance company will take another look at your application and will reconsider the denial decision.
 Most companies allow for two or three rounds of internal appeals before the appeal must move on to the next stage.

 - Out-of-court settlement – At any time during the appeal by lawsuit, the insurer could offer you a one-time, lump-sum settlement.
 This is usually offered in exchange for dropping the lawsuit and agreeing not to seek benefits under the plan.
-These lump-sum settlements will usually include payment for past and future benefits, but might be limited to a specific year’s worth of payments, which might not be the actual amount that you’re entitled to.
+These lump-sum settlements will usually include payment for past and future benefits but might be limited to a specific year’s worth of payments, which might not be the actual amount that you’re entitled to.

-Our team of knowledgeable lawyers and compassionate support staff are committed to getting you the benefits you need, whether you are applying for the first time, appealing a denied claim, or need help re-establishing benefits that were cut off.
+Our team of knowledgeable long-term disability lawyers and compassionate support staff are committed to getting you the benefits you need, whether you are applying for the first time, appealing a denied claim, or need help re-establishing benefits that were cut off.

 Call us or contact us online now to schedule a consultation at absolutely no cost to you.
-We take LTD cases on a contingency-fee basis.
+We take LTD cases on a contingency-fee-basis.
 If we can’t help you get the benefits you seek, you won’t owe us a thing in legal fees.